 Each recipe in the book is divided into four parts entitled “Getting Ready”, “How to do it…”, “How it works…” and “See also”.
 This is a clever structure and an intuitive way to organise the material.
 In general the “Getting Ready” part provides sufficient background material to prepare you for the task at hand.
 “How to do it…” presents the meat of the recipe as a step-by-step procedure.
 The intention with “How it works…” is to explain how and why the recipe works.
 In many instances the explanations are somewhat superficial or reference details which are not discussed with sufficient depth.
 They are generally helpful though.
 The “See also” part provides links to additional material or alternative ways to solve the same problem.

-There are some errors in the text and sometimes the language and grammar are imperfect.
+The text contains some errors and sometimes the language and grammar are imperfect.
 However, if you want to learn more about using R for Machine Learning, this might be a useful book to have in your collection.
 I should note that all of these recipes could easily be constructed from online resources, but this book has the merit of assembling them all in one place.